-We addressed the risks related to management override of controls, as this risk is present in all companies.
-For these risks we have performed procedures among other things to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in the section "I) Use of estimates" in note 2 to the financial statements.
-We have also performed procedures to identify and address high-risk journal entries and evaluated the business rationale (or the lack thereof) of significant extraordinary transactions and transactions with related parties.
-We also evaluated whether transactions with related parties were accounted for at-arm's length and in accordance with contractual agreements.
+We addressed the risks related to management override of controls, as this risk is present in all organizations.
+For these risks we have performed procedures among other things to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in the section I) Use of estimates in note 2 to the financial statements.
+We have also performed procedures to identify and address high-risk journal entries and evaluated the business rationale (or the lack thereof) of significant extraordinary transactions, including those with related parties.

-We did not identify a risk of fraud in revenue recognition, other than the forementioned risks related to management override of controls.
+We did not identify a risk of fraud in revenue recognition, other than the risks related to management override of controls.